 Avoid locating your fine art canvas reproduction in an area of sudden hot to cold temperature changes or in the field of any forced air ventilation.
 The room temperature and humidity levels should be constant.
-Large temperature changes may cause expansion or contraction or both, of the canvas, and the frame.
-This can lead to structural damage and cause a small rippling effect.
-The room temperature should be between 10C/25C - 50F/77F and between 40% - 60% relative humidity.
-Consider using a dehumidifier if you live in a humid or coastal area, consider the use of a de-humidifier.
+Extreme temperature changes may cause expansion or contraction of the canvas, the frame, or both.
+It can result in structural damage causing a small rippling effect.
+The room temperature should be between 10C-25C or 50F-77F and 40% to 60% relative humidity.
+Consider using a dehumidifier if you live in a humid or coastal area.

-Most paintings will be fine in a sunlit room as long as the sunlight does not touch it directly.
-In modern contemporary art, sometimes the canvas is not completely covered with paint, the sunlight can damage the exposed (unpainted) canvas, but not the oil paint.
-Whenever possible, try to avoid direct sunlight, as fading due to UV rays is cumulative and irreversible.
-If possible, hang it in a room with blinds or curtains, away from the direct sunlight.
+Most paintings will be fine in a sunlit room if the sunlight does not touch them directly.
+In modern contemporary art, sometimes the canvas is not all covered with paint, and sunlight can damage the exposed (unpainted) canvas, but not the oil paint.
+Whenever possible, try to avoid direct sunlight, as fading due to ultraviolet (UV) rays is cumulative and irreversible.
+If possible, carefully hang it in a room with blinds or curtains, away from the direct sunlight.

-How to Clean Smoke Buildup from a Canvas Oil Painting?
+How to Clean Smoke Damage from a Canvas Oil Painting?

 What to do if the Artwork gets Wet?

-If the art gets wet, seek repair advice from a professional picture framer or restorer immediately.
-But first, it is important to dry the canvas right away before any moisture seeps into cracks or mold starts.
+If the art gets accidentally wet, diligently seek repair advice from a professional picture framer or restorer immediately.
+But first, you must dry the canvas right away before any moisture seeps into cracks or mold starts.
 Your home insurance should cover such accidents.

 All our 100% hand-painted oil painting reproductions on canvas and portraiture from photos are unvarnished.
 Varnishing is unnecessary.
-Varnish the painting to give it a matte, semi-gloss or gloss surface finish or to enhance the surface luster after a period of time.
-Varnishing also gives a uniform appearance to the surface.
+Varnish the painting to give it a matte, semi-gloss, or gloss surface finish or to enhance the surface luster after some time.
+Furthermore, varnishing gives a uniform appearance to the surface.
 An experienced art buyer or a restorer can do it.
-Oil paint colors harden with different surface 'sheen', especially overlapping areas, between painting sessions.
-Oil paints take a long time to completely dry.
-Do not varnish for at least 6 months after you receive it, this will allow enough hardening and drying of the paint.
+Oil paint colors harden with different surface 'sheen' especially in overlapping areas, between painting sessions.
+Oil paints typically take a long time to completely dry.
+Do not varnish for at least six months after receipt, allowing enough hardening and drying of the oil paint.